Friends of the Ashland Public Library Bylaws

 ARTICLE VIII: DISSOLUTION

-Upon dissolution, the assets of the Organization shall be distributed to the Jackson County Library Foundation for the sole benefit of the Ashland Public Library.
-Any such assets not so distributed shall be distributed to the Jackson County Library District for the sole benefit of the Ashland Public Library.
+Upon dissolution, all assets of the Organization shall be distributed to the Jackson County Library Foundation (or its successor) for the benefit of the Ashland Public Library (or its successor).
+In the event that the Jackson County Library Foundation ceases to function, such assets will be distributed to the Jackson County Library District (or its successor).
+If the District no longer exists, distribution will be made to any other organization fitting the criteria stated serving the cause of public libraries and/or literacy in Ashland, Oregon.

 ARTICLE IX AMENDMENTS

 These Bylaws may be amended by a simple majority vote of the Board present at any legal meeting of the Board, provided that at least one week’s written advance notice is given to the members of the Board.
+The notice must state that a purpose of the meeting is to consider a proposed amendment to the Bylaws or include the proposed amendments.
 A legal meeting is defined as the attendance of a majority of the Board members currently in office.

 These Policies augment the Bylaws of Friends of the Ashland Public Library, Inc. (“Organization”) to provide further explanation of particular functions referenced in that document.
 For detailed instructions, members should refer to individual procedures documents.